 K-5 Music Program

-Students in grades K-5 receive music instruction twice a week for 25 minutes.
+Students in grades K-5 receive music instruction twice a week for 30 minutes.
 When they enter 5th grade, they also have the opportunity to join a more formal choral setting.
-Each elementary school is equipped with a music room and various materials for the students to use during their instruction.
-Students are assessed in music class just as in their other subject areas.
+Each elementary school has a music room and various materials for the students to use during their instruction.
+Students are assessed in music class just as in other subject areas.
 They receive their music report cards in January and at the end of the year.
-For further information on your child’s music classes, please refer to their music teacher’s personal website.